ChrisPulman/RxProperty/Docs/ReadMe.txt

     Fix
         Fix bugs, WebRequestExtensions.UploadValues - values no concatenate "&"
         No crash in silverlight design view
-        No throw exception when call dispose multiple in ReactiveProperty and ReactiveCommand Change
+        No throw exception when call dispose multiple in ReactiveProperty and RxCommand Change
         ReactivePropertyMode's default changes to DistinctUntilChanged|RaiseLatestValueOnSubscribe
         (Changed:ver0.2 default behavior is DistinctUntilChanged only)